Real Estate Taxation in France

 This is an overview of France real estate taxes on an individual neither resident nor domiciled in France who acquires, holds and/or disposes of French real estate.

-The property tax is calculated annually by the tax authorities according to the cadastral rental value of the property and the rate determined by the local authorities.
+Once you buy a property in France, whether built or not, you automatically become liable for the land or property tax.
+The tax is calculated annually by the public authorities according to the cadastral rental value of the property and the rate determined by the local authorities.

-Property tax is generally paid in October.
+The Property tax is generally paid in October.
 The specific deadline for payment varies depending on the method of payment chosen (by post, on the internet or by monthly payment).

-The rental value, the taxable income of any owner
+2. The rental value, the taxable income of any owner

 Note that the existence of this taxable “real estate” income for all owners is such that there are, in return, possible deductions for calculating tax income.
 The maintenance, operating and administration costs of a property can thus be deducted.

-The solidarity tax on wealth is due when the net assets of a tax household amount to more than € 1,300,000.
+Owning a property in France has consequences on private wealth.
+The wealth tax is due when the net assets of a tax household amount to more than € 1,300,000.
 To learn more about this subject, consult our guide on property taxation in France.

-Transfer taxes and real estate gains tax
+4. Transfer and real estate gains tax

 – The real estate gains tax is taxed on the gain realised by an owner at the time of the resale.
 Obviously paid by the seller, this tax is complex to calculate since it is based on the gain realized but also on the duration of ownership of the property concerned.